IWI Negev: Sights

 The classic Negev did not possess the modern standardized Picatinny rail, and instead came with a welded adapter for an optical sight.
 The newer NG-5 and NG-7 have a standard picatinny rail, and in Israel are usually fitted with an optical scope similar to the standard scopes of Israeli assault rifles.

+In the Indian Army service, the force selected the MEPRO X6 telescopic sight, which has a fixed 6x magnification, from Meprolight as the dedicated daytime optic.
+Meprolight signed a technology transfer agreement with India's RRP Defense who will produce the system in India, supply them to Bharat Electronics, the primary contractor for the sights.
+This can enhance the effective firing range to 1,000 m.

 Stock

 The full size Negev and Negev SF was originally manufactured with a metal-tube, fixed-length, folding (right) stock.
 This classic tube skeleton stock was a modified stock from the Galil rifle.
 The design of the Negev's recoil springs and non-reciprocating handle, allow the Negev to fire with the skeleton stock folded; however during reload the bolt cannot be actuated with the stock folded.

 The Negev NG-5 came fitted with an adjustable length folding stock, that folds to the opposite direction to allow complete operation of the gun with the stock folded, with cheek well adjustment, allowing for easier fitting.